Mystaras/DOMjudge-judgehosts-AWS/README.md

 - Resources to ssh to the judgehost VMs
     - `EC2::SecurityGroup`: Ingress port 22 (ssh)
     - `EC2::KeyPair`: ssh private key, can be found in `Parameter Store`
-- `EC2::EC2Fleet`: EC2 fleet with the judgehost VMs
+- `EC2::EC2Fleet`: EC2 fleet of the judgehost VMs
-    - `EC2::LaunchTemplate`: template for EC2 instance deployment
+    - `EC2::LaunchTemplate`: template for EC2 judgehost instance deployment

 ## IAM Permission:
 TODO: